 Public expenditure usually falls within the scope of a subsidy control regime when it is provided directly or indirectly to certain enterprises or entities that engage in economic activities, provides these with an economic advantage and has or could have an effect on trade and competition internationally or within the UK.

 Until the UK left the European Union, the EU's State aid rules controlled how UK and discretionary EU funding was provided to enterprises and entities that engage in economic activities.
-Now the UK has left the EU, it is no longer bound by the State aid rules (except when Article 10 of the Northern Ireland Protocol applies) and is developing its own domestic subsidy control regime.
+Now the UK has left the EU, it is no longer bound by the State aid rules (except when Article 10 of the Windsor Framework applies) and has developed its own domestic subsidy control regime.

-Article 10 of the NI Protocol provides that EU State aid rules will continue to apply to the UK in respect of measures which affect trade in goods between Northern Ireland and the EU (including the production of and trade in agricultural products) and the production of wholesale electricity in NI (i.e. measures impacting on the Single Electricity Market).
+Article 10 provides that the State aid rules will continue to apply to the UK in respect of measures which affect trade in goods between NI and the EU (including the production of and trade in agricultural products) and the production of wholesale electricity in NI (i.e. measures impacting on the Single Electricity Market).

 Further information